kevinfang2/Information/README.md

 The application process for this group is rigorous.
 Do not be discouraged if you're unable to complete the tasks, they're designed to only be completed by the greatest.

 1. Create a fizzbuzz program in your language of choice.
-2. Fork this repository.
+2. Fork the Applications repo.
 Create a directory titled as your github username and add your fizzbuzz files.
 3. Create a pull request.

 It typically takes 6-8 weeks for applications to process, and longer during the holiday season.